Ziphil/Zenithal/README.md

 Zenithal Markup Language (“ZML”, or “ZenML” for discernability) serves an alternative syntax for XML.
 It is almost fully compatible with XML, and less redundant and more readable than XML.

-This repository provides a script for converting ZenML to XML.
+This repository provides a script for converting ZenML to XML, together with the utility classes which help to transform XML documents.

 ## Installation
 Install from RubyGems.